Report from the Nuclear Resister, Nukewatch, and the Oak Ridge Environmental Peace Alliance

 all that bombs can do is kill (poem written by Ralph Hutchison, read by Shelley Wascom at Y12, Oak Ridge vigil on July 5)

-It Isn’t Nice (by Malvina Reynolds, lyrics rewritten by Felice and Jack Cohen-Joppa, performed by Ralph Hutchison, Bonnie Urfer, John LaForge, Felice and Jack Cohen-Joppa at celebration on July 3, Maryville College)
+It Isn’t Nice (by Malvina Reynolds, lyrics adapted by Felice and Jack Cohen-Joppa, performed by Ralph Hutchison, Bonnie Urfer, John LaForge, Felice and Jack Cohen-Joppa at celebration on July 3, Maryville College)

 Some (poem written for the Plowshares Eight by Fr.
 Dan Berrigan, SJ, read by Allison McGillivray at celebration on July 3, Maryville College)